Welcome to today's edition of the Rush 24-7 podcast.

 We got great ports deal news today, too.

-But the the fact of the matter is the people of this country were shocked, they were outraged, they were angry that we were gonna let an Arab Emirate Comp the ports.
+But the fact of the matter is, the people of this country were shocked.

 The American people are being ignored on this because there is fear in Washington over votes.

-It's just and so we get this this recycled Simpson Mazzoli from from 1986, and none of this is practicably enforceable because it's there's no intent to enforce it.
+It's just, and so we get this recycled Simpson-Mazzoli from 1986, and none of this is practicably enforceable because there's no intent to enforce it.

 We're all being insulted here, especially when we're told there are jobs Americans won't do.

-Uh as I said, you know, we're not all a bunch of born into the life of luxury Ted Kennedy types.
+As I said, we're not all a bunch of born into the life of luxury Ted Kennedy types.

 We didn't all marry our money like John Kerry did.